DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 character sheets and know their options ahead of combat, and use others’ turns to make their choices.

-GMs may provide grided maps to help players visualize the situation.
+GMs may provide a grid map to help players visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.

 #### Taking Turns

 1. Combat order is determined by card draw.
-At the beginning of combat, all characters draw an Target Card and place it in on the table in view.
+At the beginning of combat, all characters draw a Target Card and place it in on the table in view.
 The values represent the turn order (Ace first, then K, Q, etc.) and the TC for any attack.
 Players with the same initiative card values can decide who goes first.
-Without concensus, the player with the higher Agility modifier goes first.
+Without consensus, the player with the higher Agility modifier goes first.
-2. A player may delay their turn in initiative order intentionally to co-occur with other players, but their turn is forfeited if they do not announce their action(s) by the end of the round.
+2. A player may delay their turn in initiative order intentionally to co-occur with other player(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
 A GM may skip a player’s turn if they are unprepared and need more time to think.